wdperez84/iBadApple/README.md

 # iBadApple v0.1.1
 *Use however you want, **if you host it on your website**, just plug my twitter is all i ask.*

-First ever: Windows, **FREE** iCloud &amp; activation lock bypass... that isn't a malware!
+First ever: Windows, **FREE** iCloud &amp; activation lock bypass... that isn't a malware! ~ *Defender might flag it as a trojan as it does use some API calls!...
+It's full of shit, not a virus!*

 SHA-256 (Scan of the file for malware): [a3c45b889f32b1dc90ef489093a41ae2ebd370b347cd30adf30b629f0815f1d4](https://www.virustotal.com/gui/file/a3c45b889f32b1dc90ef489093a41ae2ebd370b347cd30adf30b629f0815f1d4/detection)